J. K. Dobbins: Denver Broncos

 On June 11, 2025, Dobbins signed a one-year, $5.25 million contract with the Denver Broncos.
 In Week 4 against the Cincinnati Bengals, Dobbins rushed for 101 yards, becoming the Broncos' first 100-yard rusher in their past 38 games (the last being Latavius Murray in 2022).
 In Week 10, Dobbins suffered a Lisfranc injury on a hip-drop tackle by Raiders defensive end Tyree Wilson.
 Following foot surgery, he was placed on season-ending injured reserve on November 15.
+He finished the 2025 season with 153 carries for 772 yards and four touchdowns.

+On March 10, 2026, Dobbins signed a two-year, $16 million contract extension with the Broncos.